I would like to extend my greetings at the beginning of FY2024 in Japan.

 In recent cosmic ray research at ICRR, observations using large-scale equipment have been carried out in order to make highly sensitive observations.
 At Kamioka Observatory, observations are being carried out using a 50,000-ton water Cherenkov detector (Super-Kamiokande) installed 1000 m underground, observing neutrinos produced by cosmic ray interactions in the atmosphere and neutrinos from the sun.
 In addition, an artificial neutrino experiment from Tokai to Kamioka (T2K) is also conducted.
 In the same mountain at Kamioka, a laser interferometer (Large-scale Cryogenic Gravitational Wave Telescope (KAGRA)) with an arm length of 3 km was constructed for gravitational wave observation.
 Large-sized Telescopes (LSTs) with a diameter of 23 m are being constructed at La Palma, one of Spain’s Canary Islands for the Cherenkov Telescope Array (CTA) project for the observation of very high energy gamma rays.
 The first telescope has already started observations.
 In Utah, USA, particle detectors are placed on about 700 square kilometers (expanding to about 3000 square kilometers) to search for the highest energy cosmic rays.
 In this way, observations of various cosmic rays have been conducted with surprisingly large-scale experimental equipment in ICRR.

 Super-Kamiokande (SK) discovered atmospheric neutrino oscillations in 1998 and Professor Takaaki Kajita, who led the research, received the Nobel Prize in Physics in 2015.
 Since then, SK has achieved results such as “discovery of solar neutrino oscillation” in 2001 and “discovery of third oscillation by T2K” in 2011, and has elucidated the mass and mixing of neutrinos.
 If the “CP phase angle” is measured, the whole picture of the neutrino mass-mixing structure will be clarified (except for the absolute value of mass).
 This CP phase angle is more than just a property of elementary particles.
 If it has a finite value, it solves the “matter-dominant mystery” of why “matter” exists but “antimatter” does not exist in the universe.
 To measure the CP phase angle requires a next-generation experiment (Hyper-Kamiokande), which is about ten times larger than Super-Kamiokande.
-In order to realize Hyper-Kamiokande, ICRR and Kavli-IPMU, the school of Science and the Earthquake Research Institute of The University of Tokyo, have created a new organization, called “Next-Generation Neutrino Science Organization.”
-In early 2020, the Japanese government approved the construction of the Hyper-Kamiokande project, which is co-hosted by The University of Tokyo and KEK.
-Hyper-Kamiokande will begin the experiment in 2027.
+In order to realize Hyper-Kamiokande, ICRR and Kavli-IPMU and the school of Science of The University of Tokyo, have created a new organization in 2017, called “Next-Generation Neutrino Science Organization.”
+Since 2019, the Earthquake Research Institute has joined as the fourth collaborative institute.
+The Hyper-Kamiokande project was approved by the Japanese government in early 2020, which is co-hosted by The University of Tokyo and KEK.
+The construction of the Hyper-Kamiokande has gotten into full swing with the main cavern excavation and successful completion of the main dome section (69m diameter and 21m height) for the experimental site in October 2023.

 Finally, we sincerely appreciate the strong support of our colleagues in this research field, The University of Tokyo, and the Japanese Ministry of Education, Culture, Sports, Science and Technology.
 They are indispensable for the continuing development and exciting scientific outcomes at ICRR.